Mugundhan-strugglebreaker/learn-vite-build/README.md

 .env.local ---> loaded in all cases , ignored by git .env.[mode] --> only loaded in specific mode that is dev , qa, uat and prod

+when we are adding environment variable we have to prefix the VITE word

+priority wise

+env set in scripts under package.json env set specific to environment mode env set in local .env or .env.local